alttester/EXAMPLES-TrashCat-Tests-Upgrade-1.8.2-to-2.0.x/README.md

-The main includes test cases and setup procedures for executing tests using AltTester SDK 1.8.2.
+The `main` branch includes test cases and setup procedures for executing tests using `AltTester Unity SDK 1.8.2`.
 These tests are designed specifically for the TrashCat build mentioned in the following lines.
 If you're looking for tests upgraded to version 2.0.0, please check the [TestsFor2.0.0 branch](https://github.com/alttester/EXAMPLES-TrashCat-Tests/tree/TestsFor2.0.0).

 ## Prerequisite